oar-team/batkube/README.md

 - Clone any Kubernetes scheduler and adapt it using the [batsky-go installer](https://github.com/oar-team/batsky-go-installer)
-- Launch the scheduler, specify where the master is (at `http://localhost:8001`)
+- Launch the scheduler, give it `kubeconfig.yaml` as input for it to find the simulated cluster.
-- Launch Batkube `go run cmd/kubernetes-server/main.go --scheme=http --port 8001`
+- Launch Batkube `go run cmd/kubernetes-server/main.go --scheme=http --port 8001 [OPTIONS]`
-- Create a directory for Batsim output 'ex : `mkdir /tmp/expe-out`
+- Create a directory for Batsim output (ex : `mkdir /tmp/expe-out`)
 - Wait for the Batkube API to launch (it should say `Serving kubernetes at http://127.0.0.1:8001`)
 - Launch Batsim with your desired platform and workload (ex : `batsim -p examples/platforms/platform_graphene_16nodes.xml -w